ComputationalRadiationPhysics/pyDive/README.md

 ## What is pyDive?

-Use pyDive to work with homogeneous, n-dimensional arrays that are too big to fit into your local machine's memory. pyDive provides array-interfaces representing virtual containers whose elements are distributed across an MPI-cluster or stored in a large hdf5-file if the cluster is still too small.
+Use pyDive to work with homogeneous, n-dimensional arrays that are too big to fit into your local machine's memory. pyDive provides containers whose elements are distributed across a cluster or stored in a large hdf5/adios-file if the cluster is still too small.
 All computation and data-access is then done in parallel by the cluster nodes in the background.
 If you feel like working with [numpy](http://www.numpy.org) arrays pyDive has reached the goal!

 pyDive is developed and maintained by the **[Junior Group Computational Radiation Physics](http://www.hzdr.de/db/Cms?pNid=132&pOid=30354)** at the [Institute for Radiation Physics](http://www.hzdr.de/db/Cms?pNid=132) at [HZDR](http://www.hzdr.de/).

-Designed to ease the analysis of simulation data coming from the [picongpu project](https://github.com/ComputationalRadiationPhysics/picongpu) pyDive also holds functions for particle-mesh mapping and supports structured datatypes.
+**Features:**
+ - Since all cluster management is given to [IPython.parallel](http://ipython.org/ipython-doc/dev/parallel/) you can take your existing profiles for pyDive.
+No further cluster configuration needed!
+ - Save bandwidth by slicing an array in parallel on disk before loading it into main memory!
+ - GPU-cluster array available thanks to [pycuda](http://mathema.tician.de/software/pycuda/) with additional support for non-contiguous memory!
+ - All of pyDive's distributed array types are auto-generated from local arrays like numpy, hdf5, pycuda, etc... so push your own local array class onto the cluster level too!

 ## Dive in!